-- Although co-sleeping is a method many parents consider, the Minnesota Sudden Infant Death Center and the American Academy of Pediatrics do not recommend babies co-sleep with any adult, for any reason.
+- Although co-sleeping is a method many parents consider, the American Academy of Pediatrics do not recommend babies co-sleep with any adult, for any reason.
 A sleeping adult cannot ensure that they have not accidentally pulled their bedding up and over the top of their baby or moved their pillow too close to their baby’s face, no matter how lightly they sleep.

 - Have your baby sleep in same room with you for the first 6-12 months — not in the same bed.
 If you bring your baby into your bed to breastfeed or comfort him, always place him back in his own crib when you are finished and before you go to sleep.
 A sleeping adult holding a baby also cannot ensure that the baby isn’t getting overheated with body heat or doesn’t have a kinked neck position with obstructed breathing, no matter how safe it seems.